carpodok/carpodok/README.md

 - 🔭 I’m currently working on Android Development with Java.

-- 🌱 I’m currently learning React-Native to develop cross platform mobil apps.
+- 🌱 I’m currently learning React-Native to develop cross platform mobile apps.

 - 📝 I've Medium account where I publish stories when I learn new things.

-- :iphone: There are 2 mobile apps that I released in Google Play.Their codes and links are available in my GitHub account.
+- :iphone: There are 2 mobile apps that I released on Google Play.
+Their codes and links are available in my GitHub account.

 - 📫 How to reach me: cobanalitalha@gmail.com